 How does this work?
 First, source code is translated into Microsoft Intermediate Language, sometimes abbreviated MSIL, sometimes IL.
 This IL code is language-neutral, and is analogous to Java bytecode.

 The IL code then needs to be interpreted and translated into a native executable.
 The .NET Framework includes the Common Language Runtime (CLR), analogous to the Java Runtime Environment (JRE), which achieves this goal.
 The CLR is Microsoft's intermediary between .NET developers' source code and the underlying hardware, and all .NET code ultimately runs within the CLR.

 This CLR provides many exciting features not available in earlier versions of Windows DNA, such as automatic garbage collection, exception handling, cross-language inheritance, debugging, and "side-by-side" execution of different versions of the same .NET component.

-and less complicated development and deployment of customizable online e-commerce
+offers you quicker and less complicated development and deployment of customizable online e-commerce solutions.

-Server 2000 gives you access to selected legacy systems running on other platforms (primarily
+Host Integration Server 2000 gives you access to selected legacy systems running on other platforms (primarily IBM-based).